HuntFeng/magnetic-nozzle-warpx/README.md

 - The script will need the path to a diagnostics folder `<diags_folder>`.

 ### Use Slurm
-To submit a job to Slurm. simply use the slurm script `nozzle`,
+To submit a job to Slurm. simply use the slurm script `nozzle_gpu`,
 ```
 sbatch nozzle_gpu
 ```